Holdouts set for safe predictive model updating: Estimation of

 We assume that the intervention has a fixed cost $\gamma_i$, and that an event $Y=1$ has a fixed cost $\gamma_y$.
 Then

 disregarding potential baseline costs common to all samples.
 We may now apply the heuristic above more directly, by presuming that the threshold $\rho_0$ is chosen so as to minimise the expectation of $c_2(X,\rho)$ over $X$ under the assumption that $\rho(X)=f_t(X)$.
-In other words, we choose the threshold that gives us the best outcome assuming the risk score is correct.
+In other words, we choose the threshold that gives us the best outcome assuming the risk score is correct, as in the previous subsection.

 This implies that for $f_t(x)<\rho_0$, we have $\gamma_y f_t(x) < \gamma_y \alpha f_t(x) + \gamma_i$ (if true risk is below the threshold, it is cheaper not to intervene) and for $f_t(x) \geq \rho_0$, we have $\gamma_y f_t(x) \geq \gamma_y \alpha f_t(x) + \gamma_i$ (if true risk is above the threshold, it is cheaper to intervene).